 Include Images When You Can: If you can, please include one to four photos, maps, or other illustrations, along with the source of the images.
 All images should be sent in a web format file (jpg and png are best), in the same e-mail as your submission.

-The Guest Contributor byline is for writers who are submitting just a single article for publication.
-Please include a short bio (3-4 sentences) at the bottom of your piece describing your experience with the topic of your contribution.
+Byline and Bio: Please include a short bio (3-4 sentences) at the bottom of your piece describing your experience with the topic of your contribution along with a photo of yourself for inclusion in your bio.

 Ready To Submit?
 Send your submission via e-mail as an attached text document (such as Word) with your photo sources and bio at the bottom.
 Also attach your photos to the same e-mail (please don’t imbed them in the text).
 Send your submission to editor John Warren at firstname.lastname@example.org.
 Please don’t hesitate to contact John with questions or concerns.